lbl-srg/obc/specification/source/codeGeneration.rst

 using the :term:`FMI standard<Functional Mockup Interface>`.
-In this workflow, the intermediate format that is used is FMI for model exchange, as it is an open standard, and because FMI can easily be integrated into tools for controls or verification, using a variety of languages.
+In this workflow, the intermediate format that is used is FMI for model exchange, as it is an open standard, and because FMI can easily be integrated into tools for controls or verification using a variety of languages.

 .. note:: Also possible, but outside of the scope